 A Versatile Coat

 Unless you make every vacation a beach vacation, you’re going to need a good coat when you’re out exploring.
 I prefer investing in versatile jackets with multiple layers you can customize to suit the day’s weather.
-Examples include Columbia’s Eager Air Interchange for men and the Bugaboo Interchange for women.
-Both have a lightweight waterproof outer shell as well as a cozy fleece liner.
-You can combine them for maximum warmth or wear the shell or fleece on its own.
+Examples include Columbia’s Whirlibird IV Insulated Interchange for men and the Bugaboo II Fleece Interchange for women.
+Both have a lightweight waterproof outer shell as well as a warm and cozy liner.
+You can combine them for maximum warmth or wear the shell or liner on its own.

 While these coats aren’t cheap, the price is easier to stomach when you remind yourself that you’re basically getting three jackets in one.